fegastal/42SP-Labs-Notes/README.md

 To assemble it, we need to go through our entire tree from start to finish in a recursive (important) manner, starting at the root and going always to the left, until we reach a leaf.
 We do this by traversing the entire tree until we have filled our entire dictionary table.

 Using again the string "I want to get an internship", we know that going by the ASCII table, we would need 27 * 8 = 216 bits to encode this sentence.
-Using the binary tree, we need:
+Using the binary tree, we only need 58 bits! 🤯

-symbol  | frequency | encoding
+symbol  | frequency | encoding (bits)
 ---|------|------|
 `w` | 1	| 11100
 `o` | 1	| 11101